Buying a New RV in Five Steps - updated June 2019

-Buying an RV is a major investment.
-Asking yourself (and those affected by your travels) these questions early on can save much heartache later:
+Buying a new RV is a major investment.
+Asking yourself (and your partner) these questions early on can save much heartache later:

 - Is the RV lifestyle right for you?